Freight Shipping from Salt Lake City to Charlotte

 How much does it cost to ship freight from Salt Lake City to Charlotte?

-Full truckload (FTL) rates from Salt Lake City, UT to Charlotte, NC currently range from $4,818-$5,939 for a standard dry van load over the 2,241-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Charlotte, NC currently range $4,818-$5,939 (roughly $2.17-$2.66 per mile over 2,241 miles).
 LTL shipments typically cost $1,433-$2,305 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Charlotte?